NasrOmar/Navbar-Single-Page-Scroll/README.md

-# window.scroll
+# Navbar Single Page Scroll
-Fixed navbar with sticky effect using JavaScript.
+Fixed Navbar with sticky effect and Active Links on scroll and navbar toggler collapse on click.

 Scroll to Section "smooth" using smoothscroll polyfill by: https://github.com/iamdustan/smoothscroll